1. Home

 17. Don’t expect all hotels (especially those in the Altstadt) to have a parking lot or garage.
 We have had to park a few blocks away more than once.
 (And let me tell you, pulling bags over cobblestones is a special adventure).

 18. Parking Garages are TIGHT.
 Honestly, here isn’t a ton of room, and the ramps are crazy narrow.
-But, since you were smart enough to rent a smaller car, you should be fine.
+(But, if you were lucky enough to rent a smaller car, you should be fine.)

 Finally, relax.
 There are differences, but in no time at all you will feel comfortable behind the wheel in Germany.
 Before you know it, YOU will be the one zooming up behind the noobies and flashing your lights to get them out of the way.
 ZOOOM!